QRXqrx/poco-oopsla25-major/README.md

    docker cp poco:/workdir/out/poco-xmllint .
    ```

-2. Pull the source code of Magma
+2. Pull the source code of Magma.
+You can directly use the `magma-poco` provided in PoCo artifacts if you cannot pull source code the official Magma repo due to issues like network errors.

    ```shell
    git clone https://github.com/HexHive/magma.git